Ouxsoft/LivingMarkup/docs/index.md

 Afterwards, the processed Document is returned.

 #### `Arguments`
-The DynamicElement constructor is passed a Page DOM elment's attributes ("id", "name", etc.) and "arg" tag child elements.
+The Component constructor is passed a Page DOM elment's attributes ("id", "name", etc.) and "arg" tag child elements.

-# DynamicElement Variable Scope
+# Component Variable Scope
 TODO: In Progress
-All DynamicElements have access their own private variables.
+All Components have access their own private variables.
 In addition, they can access their ancestors public variables.
 Consider the following:

 ```HTML